 We marveled at our chance encounter.
 So many small details of timing that, had they not happened just that way, we would have missed each other completely.
 We were running late; they came early.
 They could have been seated on the opposite side of the spacious room.
 Her daughter was studying English in Vancouver and they were visiting her in North America, and we had just emerged from our trip across Canada.
 Neither of us had been to Victoria before, and the teas were booked throughout the day for weeks around the holiday.
 How many other people from our past might we unknowingly miss every day in our wanderings through our busy lives?

 But that story pales in comparison to another incident that happened some years earlier.
 Once again, chronologically, this story starts in Japan.
-I had traveled north to Nikko, a town known for its national park, site of the revered shrine where the shogun Tokugawa was interred.
+I had traveled north to Nikko, a UNESCO World Heritage site known for its national park, site of the revered shrine where the shogun Tokugawa was interred.
 In a courtyard, an artist painted dragons with a long flowing motion, quickly and beautifully.
 As a gift for my son, he painted one in the colors I chose.

 When I went to visit Adam, then living in Seattle, during my year-end break, I brought the dragon and planned to get it framed to complete the gift.
 He had to work several days during my week or so there, so I took advantage of the time on my own to get that done.
 To my delight, there was a small frame shop owned by a Japanese man, who enjoyed hearing about the origin of my painting.
 The framer agreed to finish in time for me to pick it up before I left to return to Japan.